By Kathryn E. Vinson, MS, CCRC

 The symptoms of stage 4 cervical cancer can be difficult to differentiate from other diseases, so if you experience these symptoms, please see your gynecologist soon.
 The American Cancer Society gives us the following warning signs for cervical cancer (directly quoted):

-- Abnormal vaginal bleeding, such as bleeding after vaginal sex, bleeding after menopause, bleeding and spotting between periods, and having (menstrual) periods that are longer or heavier than usual.
-Bleeding after douching or after a pelvic exam may also occur.
+- Abnormal bleeding from the vagina after vaginal sex, another sign is bleeding that continues after menopause, spotting, and bleeding in between periods, having periods that are much longer or heavier bleeding than normal.
+Bleeding after using any douche product or following a pelvic exam by your doctor.

 - Pain during sex.

-Many cervical cancers can take years to grow from the “dysplasia” or “abnormal cells” stage to actual cancer, so getting in for annual pap smears can be lifesaving.
+It is not uncommon to have many forms of cervical cancer take years to grow from the stage of the abnormal cell to becoming actual cancer, so getting in regularly for your annual pap smears can be lifesaving.